If it weren’t for a bad case of cabin fever, basketball history would never have been made.

 Naismith went on to Denver to earn a medical degree and then to Lawrence, Kans., to establish the University of Kansas’ men’s basketball program.
 Ironically, Naismith is the only Kansas basketball coach to have a losing record.

 At the age of 74, Naismith went to the 1936 Summer Olympic games in Berlin to watch basketball played as an Olympic sport.
-He handed out the medals to the three winning teams: Gold to the U.S., silver to Canada and bronze to Mexico.
+He then handed out the medals to the three winning teams: Gold to the U.S., silver to Canada and bronze to Mexico.
 Naismith died Nov.
 28, 1939 in Kansas.

-This story about basketball history was updated in 2018.
+This story about basketball history was updated in 2023.

 5 comments